-This handbook is a guide for our VCE students, parents, and staff.
-It outlines Minaret College's policies and procedures for the delivery of VCE studies accredited by the Victorian Curriculum and Assessment Authority (VCAA).
+This handbook is a guide for our VCE and VCE (VM) students, parents, and staff.
+It outlines Minaret College's policies and procedures for the delivery of VCE senior school studies accredited by the Victorian Curriculum and Assessment Authority (VCAA).

-Minaret College offers a comprehensive range of VCE subjects each year.
-Students are able to select the different subjects which best meet their needs.
+Minaret College offers a comprehensive range of VCE subjects each year where students are able to select the different subjects that best meet their needs.
 We are passionate in supporting all of our students to be successful at VCE and beyond.

-As a guide, students should carefully select the subjects of their choice - ones that are realistic and matches their abilities, interests and requirements for tertiary education.
+As a guide, students should carefully select the subjects of their choice - ones that are realistic and match their abilities, interests and requirements for tertiary education or future career pathways.